docintelapp/docs/docs/admin/roles.md

 ---
 layout: default
-title: Roles
+title: Roles and permissions
 parent: Administration Guide
 ---

-# Roles
+# Managing roles and permissions

-It is often convenient to group users together to ease management of permissions.
-Permissions can be granted to, or revoked from, a group of users as a whole and not individually.
-In DocIntel, this is done by creating a role that represents the group of users, and then granting membership to the role for individual users.
+DocIntel offers an easy and convenient way to manage permissions by creating roles for groups of users.
+By doing this, you can effortlessly grant or revoke permission for the entire group all at once instead of individually.

 {: .note }

-To create, update, delete roles, as well as to add or remove members, you need the corresponding specific permissions.
-If you do not see the buttons and links described in the documentation, check first that you have the right to perform these actions.
+To create, update, delete roles and also add or remove members, you will need special permission.
+If the buttons and links mentioned in the documentation aren't visible to you, please check that you have the requisite level of permission for those actions.

 ## Creating a role

-To create a role, follow the steps
+To create a role, follow the steps below:

 1. Click on **Administation** then **Role** in the left sidebar,
 2. Click on **Create** button on the top right,